danielharrell/SumLect2015/Lost_Idea_LA.md

 Which is to say, in something less like the learning of content, and more again like the liberation from content.

-And this too is an element in defenses of liberal education: to identify learning with the act of questioning rather than the act of answering.
-This is especially so at St. John's, where it would sound antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, and on behalf of a more traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] Here are three recent examples of what we say instead; the first two from blogposts by Chris Nelson, and the third from the announcement for a conference on liberal education, held on the Santa Fe campus last year:
+And this is a third element in defenses of liberal
+education: to identify learning with the act of questioning rather than the act of answering.
+This is especially so at St. John's, where it would sound antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, on behalf of a traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] Here are recent two examples, both from blogposts of Chris Nelson, of what we say instead:

 > Liberal education is the best and quickest way to become comfortable not knowing.
 By mastering a range of subject